Amgen 2001 Annual Report Download - page 20

 than a decade.
 The company has launched

-its first therapeutic specifically targeted
+its rst therapeutic specically targeted

-at inflammation and the disease most
+at inammation and the disease most

 commonly associated with its destruc-